How Do I Get a Library Card?

 - Postcard mailed to applicant from the library

-- A parent or guardian must be present
+- Child and a parent or guardian must be present

 - Parent/guardian signature